Pembroke Royal Garrison Artillery: Interwar

 Finally on 1 November 1938 the RA redesignated its brigades as regiments, the unit becoming the Pembrokeshire Heavy Regiment, RA.

 In 1926 it was decided that the coast defences of the UK would be manned by the TA alone.
 A 1927 report on coastal defences by the Committee of Imperial Defence had made recommendations for the defence of 15 'Class A' home ports, including Milford Haven (Scheme 8), but little was done to modernise them before the outbreak of World War II, and the Milford Haven scheme was still unfinished.
-On the outbreak of war the Pembroke Heavy Rgt was manning 2 x 9.2-inch and 4 x 6-inch guns there.
+On the outbreak of war the Pembroke Heavy Rgt was manning 2 × 9.2-inch and 4 × 6-inch guns there.

 World War II

 Mobilisation

 The regiment mobilised in Western Command on the outbreak of war in September 1939.

 When the Battle of France turned against the Allies in May 1940, the Admiralty made a number of 6-inch guns available to the army for coastal defence, and when the whole of the UK was put on invasion alert after the Dunkirk evacuation a massive programme of coastal defences was initiated.
 Although this mainly involved the likely invasion areas of South and South-East England, an emergency battery of two BL 6-inch Mk XII naval guns was authorised on 12 June for Soldiers Rock Battery at Milford Haven.
 By November 1940 Milford Haven was protected by two 9.2-inch and six 6-inch guns.